Culture & Beliefs

 Spiritual Darkness

-Over the years, many “christian” missionaries (Presbyterian, Mormon, Catholic) have tried to convert the Navajo people.
-This resulted in leaving pieces of their religions with the Navajo Nation.
-Navajos embraced these pieces of other religions and mixed them with their own traditional animistic beliefs which has caused confusion and fear.
-They are in desperate need of the truth of the Gospel of Jesus Christ!
+Over the years, many “christian” missionaries (Mormon, Catholic, etc.) have tried to convert the Navajo people to their religions.
+This resulted in some conversions while others embraced pieces of these religions and mixed them with their own traditional beliefs, causing fear and confusion.